PopradiArpad/learn-js/paradigms/oop-and-fp.md

 From 2. , 3. and 4. follow
   * Each function can be reasoned about on its own and __let all other functions reason about which use the same input__.
 So the reasoning is composable.
-(Anyway that's the reason why the functional programming semantic has been chosen to do Math through space and time.
+(That is the reason why the functional programming semantic has been chosen to do Math through space and time.
 Math uses the lexical scoping too.)